This section goes into greater detail on how to build and reuse the components of Hue.

 make apps

-Then start the dev server (which will auto reload):
+Then start the dev server (which will auto reload on file changes):

 ./build/env/bin/hue runserver